airavata-courses/CodeNinja502/installation.md

 #### Steps to Run "Fetch Microservice"

-Requirements: Java and Maven
+Requirements: Java, JDK, JRE
- - Download Java, JDK and JRE from:
+ - Download Java, JDK and JRE (if not already installed on your system) from:
    - https://www.oracle.com/technetwork/java/javase/downloads/index.html and
    - https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html
  - Download the file corresponding to your operating system and run it.
 Install both JDK and JRE.
 You can install in any order.